mohammadi-com/OrbitalWitnessBack/README.md

 ## 3. Run the server
-Run the app using the command: fastapi dev main.py.\
+Run the app using the command: `fastapi dev main.py`.\
 Open [http://localhost:8000/docs](http://localhost:8000/docs) to view api docs it in your browser.